All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Her bounty is 29,000,000 Berries.

-- A Day in the Limelight: She stars in her own mini-adventure: Miss Goldenweek's "Operation: Meet Baroque Works".
+- A Day in the Limelight: She stars in her own mini-adventure: Miss Goldenweek's "Operation: Meet Baroque Works" in which, with the help of Mr. 5 and Miss Valentine, she helps her fellow Baroque Works member to evade before being sent off to Impel Down.

-- And I Must Scream: The targets of Colors Trap's hypnosis are usually conscious of it, like Luffy who, under the effect of Calming Green, is evidently very angry underneath.
+- And I Must Scream: The targets of Colors Trap's hypnosis are usually conscious of it but cannot move on their own will, like Luffy who, under the effect of Calming Green, is evidently very angry underneath.

 - Art Attacker: Ms. Goldenweek's Colors Trap.
 It's explained as a sort of hypnosis.